-At the Department of Microbiology different types of clinical specimens are analyzed, microbes are diagnosed and different types of antibiotics are tested against them.
+At the Department of Microbiology different types of clinical specimens are analyzed, microbes are diagnosed, and different types of antibiotics are tested against them.

-- For identification of microbes isolated from clinical specimens, State of the Art Instrument VITEK-2 is being used.
-In a very short time, the system uses its automated platform and extensive database to identify these microbes based on their biochemical properties.
+- For identification of microbes isolated from clinical specimens, state-of-the-art Instrument VITEK MS (MALDI-TOF) is being used.
+In a very short time, the system uses its automated platform and extensive database to identify these microbes based on mass spectrometry analysis.

 - To address Antibiotic Resistance challenges, Minimum Inhibitory Concentration (MIC) of antibiotics is being tested and reported depending on the type of microbes.

-• Microbiology department test and report more than 100,000 culture sensitivity tests per annum.
+- Microbiology department test and report more than 100,000 culture sensitivity tests per annum.